A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

-BSA \cite{noguchi2019bsa} limits scale and shift parameter updates during fine-tuning for batch normalization (BN) layers.
-FreezeD \cite{mo2020freezed}, hypothesizes that as $D$ performs the discriminative task during training a GAN, based on common knowledge in discriminative learning \cite{yosinski2014transferable}, its early layers encode general knowledge which is shared between source and target domains.
-Therefore, this general knowledge is preserved during adaptation by freezing early layers of $D$. cGANTransfer \cite{shahbazi2021efficient} assumes that the pre-trained $G$ is conditioned on class labels using BN parameters, \ie each class has its own BN parameters \cite{brock2019biggan}.
+{\bf Preserving source knowledge via parameter-efficient fine-tuning.} Approaches immediately after TGAN performed this knowledge preservation through parameter-efficient fine-tuning, where a small set of parameters was fine-tuned using data from the target domain while the remaining parameters were kept frozen.
+BSA \citep{noguchi2019bsa} only updates scale and shift parameters in batch normalization (BN) layers during fine-tuning to prevent overfitting to limited data.
+FreezeD \citep{mo2020freezed} hypothesizes that as $D$ performs the discriminative task during training a GAN, based on common knowledge in discriminative learning \citep{yosinski2014transferable}, its early layers encode general knowledge which is shared between source and target domains.
+Therefore, this general knowledge is preserved during adaptation by freezing early layers of $D$. cGANTransfer \citep{shahbazi2021efficient} assumes that the pre-trained $G$ is conditioned on class labels using BN parameters, \ie each class has its own BN parameters \citep{brock2019biggan}.
 Then, explicit knowledge propagation from seen classes to unseen classes is enforced by defining the BN parameters of the unseen classes to be the weighted average of the BN parameters of seen classes.
-SVD \cite{robb2020svd} applies singular value decomposition \cite{van1976generalizing}, and only updates the singular values that are related to changing entanglement between different attributes within data to constrain the parameter update.
+SVD \citep{robb2020svd} applies singular value decomposition \citep{van1976generalizing}, and only updates the singular values that are related to changing entanglement between different attributes within data.